CpaterCodes/TD-GPT/README.md

 ## Objectives and Observations

-1. Not FizzBuzz:
+1. Inanna, Utu!
+(FizzBuzz in all but name):
 ```
-Can we create FizzBuzz, without explicitly mentioning it?
+Goal: Can we create a form of FizzBuzz, without explicitly mentioning it?

-Status: To Be Started
+Status: Handles divisibles of 3, 5, 15.
+Must handle others.

 Observations:

+The GPT model can intuit branching logic and anticipate some obvious edge
+cases, but also adheres strictly to the requirements of the tests.
+In some builds without tests for divisibles of neither 3 nor 5, the
+function will return "".
+In others, it will (more appropriately) return
+str(n).
+Overall, the model implements nothing more or less than the code under
+test: this requires careful test design.
 ```